-Unfortunately this does seem email client specific.
-For example, one of the clients accounts where this was happening had a link in the footer of their review request.
+Unfortunately, this issue is typically client/email specific.
+For example, on one account where this was happening, te client had a link in the footer of their review request.
 When it was removed, the email went into the main Inbox.

-Gmail maintains their own process for spam filtering and doesn’t give a lot of insight into why certain messages are filtered.
+Gmail maintains its own process for spam filtering and doesn’t give a lot of insight into why certain messages are filtered.
 They have some guidelines for avoiding their spam filter.

 Testing some scenarios, I found that removing the https://www.castledefensetn.com/ link from the footer of the review request email caused the review request to land in my inbox rather than the spam folder.
 This could be for two reasons: